The unitary patent is an intellectual property title which, unlike the European patent, operates within the legal framework of the European Union.

 Indeed, to create the « unitary patent, » the European Union established enhanced cooperation.

-« Enhanced cooperation » is a European procedure, provided for by the Treaty of Amsterdam of 1997, allowing the Union to adopt directives or regulations that do not apply to all Member States, but only to those that wish to participate.
+The « enhanced cooperation » is a European procedure, provided for by the Amsterdam Treaty of 1997, allowing the Union to adopt directives or regulations that do not apply to all Member States, but only to those that wish to participate.

-This « cooperation » is particularly useful in cases where unanimity is difficult to achieve (as is the case in the field of unitary patents, since Spain and Italy historically opposed this system).
+This « cooperation » is particularly useful in cases where unanimity is difficult to achieve (which is the case in the field of unitary patents, since Spain and Italy historically opposed this system).

 Under this cooperation, the Union adopted two regulations:

-These regulations entered into force on 20 January 2013 but will only apply upon the entry into force of the Agreement on a Unified Patent Court (Article 18, Regulation No 1257/2012).
+These regulations entered into force on 20 January 2013 and have been applicable since 1 June 2023, the date of entry into force of the Agreement on the Unified Patent Court (Article 18 of Regulation No 1257/2012).

 European Agreement or International Treaty

-It should be noted that the Agreement on the UPC is part of enhanced cooperation and, as such, is not a legal instrument that automatically forms part of the Union’s legal order (as a regulation or directive would in another context).
+It should be noted that the Agreement on the UPC is part of enhanced cooperation and, as such, is not a legal instrument that automatically forms part of the Union’s legal order (unlike a regulation or directive, to a different extent).

 More precisely, it is necessary for the participating Member States in this enhanced cooperation to ratify this agreement, as with any international treaty.

-Of course, the ratification procedures may vary depending on each Member State.
+Naturally, the means of ratification may vary depending on each Member State.

 Participating Member States